robincornett/scriptless-social-sharing/README.md

 Yes, this is intentional.
 Pinterest really really _really_ wants your posts to have an image.
 The Pinterest button breaks if there isn't an image.
 The plugin looks in two places to find one: 1) the post featured image (ideal); and 2) if there is no featured image set, it picks the first image uploaded to that specific post.
 At this point, if there is still no image, rather than putting up a button which won't work, the plugin won't output a Pinterest button at all on that particular post.

 ## Changelog

+### 1.2.2
+* updated: Font Awesome 4.6.3
+* fixed: error when a post is embedded in another site (feature introduced in WP 4.4) due to other checks being bypassed

 ### 1.2.1
 * fixed: pinterest button is now protected from an overzealous pinit script